ModelEarth/community/biotech/README.md

 Our work investigates the long-term carbon capture potential of three new biofuel industries:

-A. Gas Fermentation (324110B1) - Syngas fermentation to ethanol to isobutene to higher olefins to fuels.
+A. Gas Fermentation (324110B1) - Syngas fermentation to ethanol to isobutylene to higher olefins to fuels.

 B. Thermochemical (324110B2) - Syngas to liquid fuels via Fischer-Tropsch.